For centuries, Ocean City has been the place to be.

 Today, Ocean City stretches along 10 miles of beautiful beach from the Inlet to the Delaware state line.
 Our classic wooden boardwalk offers nearly 3 miles of food, games and shopping.
 The Roland E. Powell Convention Center is a highly popular site for meetings of all sizes.
 And with more than 9,500 hotel rooms and 21,000 condominiums, we have accommodations for every need and taste.

 In other words, there's never been a better time to visit us than right now.
-Whether it's a vacation, a wedding, a guys' or girls' getaway, or a weekend of golf or fishing, the best time to visit OC is ASAP!
+Whether it's a vacation, a wedding, a guys' or girls' getaway, or a weekend of golf or fishing, the best time to visit Ocean City is ASAP!